suhlig/kiosk/README.markdown

 # TODO

 - try using [staticClick](https://flickity.metafizzy.co/events.html#staticclick) to POST via [Fetch API](https://attacomsian.com/blog/xhr-post-request) instead of form POST (saves a page reload and should prevent flicker)
+- add pause/resume controls to HTTP control server
 - make the current page the one shown when loading the controller
+- describe MQTT commands with examples (based on current config) on about page
 - test pages for presence of some element, otherwise close tab and restart (e.g. when authenticated session expires)
 - refresh pages that are not self-refreshing (browser-reload or recreate the tab)
 - `unclutter -idle 0.5 -root &` if needed